nodeshift-archived/license-reporter/README.md

 - Long (`fedora_name`) and short (`fedora_abbrev`) abbreviations are possible allowing you customise the naming convention as you see fit
 - A `URL` reference to point towards the license text associated with the given license

-The JSON file is extensible and several additional metadata for use in Red Hat specific use cases are included.
-Additionally, you can use a custom license list.
+You can use a custom license list.
 For this, we recommend that the default file be used and modified (only the values) for your need.
 We are using a verifier to validate the unified-list JSON schema.
 If any errors are found, (at the moment) you will see error messages like these:

 ```
 Item: 2 - instance.id is not of a type (s) string